Blender Chocolate Muffins

 Drizzle these muffins with your favorite nut butter for an extra layer of flavor and protein.
 Or, you can simply enjoy them as is.
 Either way, they are so delicious.

 Store any leftover muffins in an airtight container on the counter for three to four days.
 You can easily freeze these muffins too.
 Once they have fully cooled, add them to a freezer friendly Ziplock bag.
 They will last for 30 days.
 Thaw these muffins in the refrigerator before enjoying.
 Looking for more breakfast ideas?
-Try my cinnamon bun waffles or my one bowl banana oat pancakes.
+Try my cinnamon bun waffles.

 Blender Chocolate Muffins